-Astronomy Day is an event that takes place twice each year, once in late April or early May (known as “Spring Astronomy Day” – in 2022 was Saturday, May 7), and once in September or October (known as “Fall Astronomy Day.” – in 2022 it’s October 1).
+Astronomy Day takes place twice each year — once in late April or early May (known as “Spring Astronomy Day” – in 2024 it is Saturday, May 18) and once in September or October (known as “Fall Astronomy Day” – in 2024 it’s October 12).

 This “holiday” was created in 1973 by California astronomer Doug Berger.
 During the first observance, Berger set up telescopes in busy urban locations, such as street corners, parks, and malls, as a way to bring astronomy “to the people.”
 Since then, the event has grown to international proportions, with amateur astronomy clubs, planetariums, observatories, and other science organizations throughout the world hosting special events twice each year in honor of Astronomy Day.